RahulRajuPattar/rahulrajupattar.github.io/_posts/2023-10-25-Linear-Algebra-Portfolio-Management.md

 \end{aligned}
 $$

 where the  $a_{ij}$ are the coefficients (usually real or complex numbers) in front of the unknowns  $x_j$, and the  $b_i$ are also fixed real or complex numbers.
 Linear Algebra is a theory that concerns the solutions and the structure of solutions for linear equations.
+To get a hint of how linear algebra helps in solving some applied problems, let's look into following puzzle.

 ***Puzzle***